Cherokee County, Iowa

 Cherokee County was established on January 15, 1851 (Organized in 1858) from Unorganized Territory.
 The county was named for the Cherokee Native American tribe

-Cities and towns located in Cherokee County include Aurelia, Cherokee, Cleghorn, Larrabee, Marcus, Meriden, Quimby, Washta.
+Cities and towns located in the County include Aurelia, Cherokee, Cleghorn, Larrabee, Marcus, Meriden, Quimby, Washta.

-Cherokee County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage, divorce and death records.
+Cherokee County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage and death records from July 1880.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Iowa for current fees and application process.